RAP for Statistics

 What does this mean?

-When we refer to ‘source data’, we take this to mean the data you use at the start of the process to create the underlying data files.
+When we refer to ‘source data’, we take this to mean the data you use at the start of your process to create the underlying data files.
 Any cleaning at the end of a collection will happen before this.

 Why do it?